Constraint equations for 3 + 1 vacuum Einstein equations with a translational space-like Killing field in the asymptotically flat case: Introduction

 The aim of this paper is to solve the coupled system of nonlinear elliptic equations \eqref{mombis} and \eqref{hambis} on $\m R^2$ in the small data case, that is to say when $\dot{u}$ and $\nabla u$ are small.
-A similar system can be obtained when studying the constraint equations in three dimensions.
-The strategy in the asymptotically flat three-dimensional case is to set $\tau=0$.
-Then the constraint equations decouple and the difficulty that remains is the study of the scalar equation \eqref{hambis}, also called the Lichnerowicz equation\footnote{The resolution of this equation is closely linked to the Yamabe problem}.
-The asymptotically flat three-dimensional case has been studied first in \cite{cantor} (see chapter 7 in \cite{livrecb} and references therein for more details on the resolution of the constraint equations in this case).
-In the compact case there have been also some results concerning the coupled constraint equations, i.e. without setting $\tau$ constant (see \cite{maxwell}).
+A similar system can be obtained when studying the constraint equations in three dimensions by using the conformal method, introduced by Lichnerowicz \cite{lich} and Choquet-Bruhat and York \cite{york}.
+In the constant mean curvature (CMC) case, that is to say when one sets $\tau=0$, the constraint equations decouple and the main difficulty that remains is the study of the scalar equation \eqref{hambis}, also called the Lichnerowicz equation\footnote{The resolution of this equation is closely linked to the Yamabe problem}.
+The CMC solutions have been studied in \cite{york} and \cite{isem} for the compact case, and in \cite{cantor} for the asymptotically flat case.
+There have been also some results concerning the coupled constraint equations, i.e. without setting $\tau$ constant The near CMC solutions in the asymptotically flat case have been studied in \cite{yorkcb}.
+The compact case has been studied in \cite{holst}, \cite{maxwell} and \cite{humbert}.
+See also \cite{bartnik} for a review of these results.

 In our case, the difficulty will arise from particular issues concerning the inversion of second order elliptic operators on $\m R^2$.
-In particular, it is not possible to set $\tau=0$ in the case of $\m R^2$.
+In particular, without special assumptions on $u$, it is not possible to set $\tau=0$ in the case of $\m R^2$.
 Indeed, equation \eqref{mombis} induces for $H$ the asymptotic $|H|^2 \sim \frac{1}{r^2}$ as $r$ tends to infinity.
 Now, it is known (see \cite{ni}) that an equation of the form

 with $R,f\leq 0$ and $R\lesssim -\frac{1}{r^2}$ when $r$ tends to infinity, admits no solution.
 Therefore, we will be forced to carefully adjust the asymptotic behaviour of $\tau$ as $r$ tends to infinity, to compensate the term $|H|^2$ in equation \eqref{hambis}, and to ensure that we remain in the range of the elliptic operators which come into play.